sthota23/20230310-SindhuThota-Chase/README.md

 ## How the app works

-On App launch, app will ask for the user location access.
-If user grants the access it will show the weather forecast based current user location
+Use Case 1: Upon launching the app, the user will be prompted to grant access to their location.
+If the user grants access, the app will display the weather forecast based on the user's current location.
+If the user denies access to their location, the launch page will be displayed.

-If user does not grant the location access, then it will show launch page. there will be a search bar where user can enter city name and once the user enters city name app will show that city weather forecast.
+Use Case 2: The launch page will feature a search bar where the user can enter the name of a city.
+After entering the city name, the app will display the weather forecast for that city.

-Upon relaunch app will show the previously searched city name by default along with that city forecast.
-If user enters the wrong city name it will show the error alert.
+Use Case 3: Upon relaunching the app, the previously searched city name and its forecast will be displayed by default.
+If the user enters an incorrect city name, an error alert will be displayed.

-if user enters city outside of USA, APP will  show the alert saying " Weather data only work for US Region"
+Use Case 4: If the user enters a city outside of the USA, the app will display an alert stating that weather data is only available for the US region.

+## Architecture( Design Pattern)

+To build this application, I used MVVM Design pattern.